 In our announcement of Unit, we explained how the line between fintech companies and non-fintech companies continues to blur.
 More and more tech companies are starting to offer financial features to their audiences.
 Those features help them offer more value, increase user loyalty and create game-changing revenue streams.

 If you’re a decision maker in an established tech company, and you’re getting started with planning your financial feature roadmap, this post is for you.
 First, we’ll explain why financial features are now becoming so common in tech products.
-We will continue to share our revenue projection tool (unit.co/economics) to help you quickly understand the revenue potential for your company, and then take a deep dive into the five revenue streams you should consider.
+We will continue to share our revenue calculator and full revenue projection tool to help you quickly understand the revenue potential for your company, and then take a deep dive into the five revenue streams you should consider.
 Finally, we will discuss how your infrastructure can help in monitoring and optimizing your revenues.

 Amazon is currently executing on dozens of initiatives in financial services.
 Shopify now derives 60%+ of its revenues from merchant solutions (mostly financial services).
 Apple Pay now boasts 500m users worldwide.
 Drivers are raving about the Lyft Direct banking app.